dialectlabs/docs/docs/alerts/integrate-inbox/universal-inbox.md

 ## Implementation Strategy

-To support the Unified Inbox in your application:
+To support the Universal Inbox in your application:

 ### 1. App Registration
 Ensure your app is properly registered with Dialect so users can discover and subscribe to it.
 See the [App Registration guide](../setup/register-app.md).